-In this tutorial + tour, I’ll take you behind-the-scenes of using ClickUp to manage a DIY Home Renovation.
+In this tutorial + tour, I’ll take you behind-the-scenes of using Use our ClickUp affiliate link! to manage a DIY Home Renovation.

 You’ll learn exactly how we used ClickUp to flip our house (from construction to finishing details) plus some of the challenges we had around using ClickUp for personal use that led me to break some rules — such as abandoning ClickUp due dates!